NdyGen/blog/_agent_config/author_prompt.md

 > categories: [jekyll, blog]
 > tags: [jekyll, headers, yaml]
 > author: Andy van Dongen
-> excerpt: "A short summary or teaser of the post."
+> excerpt: "A short summary or teaser of the post in dutch."
 > ---
 >
 > ❌ Incorrect: